True teaching is not an accumulation of knowledge; it is an awaking of consciousness which goes through successive stages.— Ancient Egypt

 How did you find your path that lead you to become aware of a greater calling?
 Some read the Bible and got here, some heard Bob Marley’s music and came into consciousness, some came from Islam and found their call and purpose among the living.
 Some have socialist roots.
 Something sparked that desire to report to the front line and carry this heavy burden of being conscious and the responsibility of that consciousness.
 Different paths, but what matter most above all other considerations is we are here!
 There is certainly no pattern of hairstyles, beliefs, fashion, that we all share.
 If speaking an African language, worshiping African icons, wearing a two foot high Afro, and beating a drum were the virtues of consciousness, then the front line of this struggle would be represented by those personalities—it is not!

 Consciousness has empathy, it understands that not everyone thinks the same.
 What works for me, might not work for you.
 We can discuss, and disagree and appreciate the priority of that disagreement within the scope of our urgent issues.
 So that we do not take silly issues and turn them into big ones.
 It cannot be consciousness if it cannot discern between a mild headache and a malignant brain tumor, so focuses on the mild headache at the expense of the brain tumor.
 Fighting over non-issues when the house is ablaze.
-So fighting over who worships what, and what someone should worship for true victory has not helped; Hoping/praying we would have learnt this by now.
+So fighting over who worships what, and what someone should worship for true victory has not helped; Hoping/praying we would have know this by now.

 When you wake up in the morning it is very difficult to get up and out of bed and face the day, the floor is cold, your bed is warm.
 Waking up is like the awaking of consciousness, it is a violent birth of realization— It is like withdrawal from years of lies.
 It is abandoning comforts of a slave and walking upright as a free human.
 However, the air you breathe is yours, the thoughts in your head are yours, and your path is yours.
 Most never get out of the bed that has now become their casket.